Jordy-03/css-481-final/README.md

 # Malarky [Chatroom]

+**How To Run Webpage**
+To run the webpage, complete the following steps:
+1. Download the Github repository and open it with any IDE that allows for multiple terminals to run.
+2.

 **Overview:** Our chat application is designed to allow individuals to exchange messages instantly, providing seamless and real-time communication between user
 <br><br>